AppliedLogicSystems/ALSProlog/docs/docs/guide/14-Using-the-Four-Port-Debugger.md

 You have a choice of how the debugger is going to continue examining the program.
 When you want to move slowly through the program, looking at everything there is to see, you use the creep command.
-To creep, you should respond with ‘c’ followed by return at the ? prompt of the debugger.
+To creep, you should respond with 'c' followed by return at the ? prompt of the debugger.
 Return alone will also make the debugger creep.
-However, for the sake of readability, the ‘c’ will appear explicitly in all the examples.
+However, for the sake of readability, the 'c' will appear explicitly in all the examples.
 ```
 (1) 1 call: likes(john,_93) ? c